 Inflation set to leap to new 40-year high after eye-watering energy bill hike

-Economists expect the latest official data to reveal Consumer Prices Index inflation jumped to 10.7% last month from 10.1% in September.
+Economists expect Wednesday’s official data to reveal Consumer Prices Index inflation jumped to 10.7 per cent

 Painful gas and electricity bill rises in October are expected to send UK inflation surging to a fresh 40-year high in official figures on Wednesday, but experts predict this is likely to mark the peak in the cost-of-living crisis.

-Most economists forecast that the latest data from the Office for National Statistics (ONS) will show Consumer Prices Index (CPI) inflation jumping to 10.7% last month from 10.1% in September.
+Most economists forecast that the latest data from the Office for National Statistics (ONS) will show Consumer Prices Index (CPI) inflation jumping to 10.7 per cent last month from 10.1 per cent in September.

 It would mark the highest level of inflation since January 1982.